BEROCHLU/openai-cli-chatbot/README.md

-# CLI Chatbot Using the OpenAI API
+# CLI Chatbot Using the OpenAI Responses API

 ## Overview

-A simple command-line chatbot powered by the OpenAI API.
+A simple command-line chatbot powered by the OpenAI Responses API.
 It supports conversation history, file analysis, and instant saving.
+Uses event streaming and `previous_response_id` to maintain context.

 ## Features